 The current clinical picture is incomplete

 The “art” of medicine lies in the doctor’s interpretation of a patient’s clinical picture.
 Each doctor possesses a unique database of knowledge: years of medical school and residency, intuition based on years of experience, and continued learning of current medical literature.
-With these tools, a doctor prescribes a best course of treatment going forward based on his collective knowledge.
+With these tools, a doctor prescribes a best course of treatment going forward based on all of this collective knowledge.

 Making the clinical picture more complete

-Second, the immense volume of information in the medical sphere against which a doctor can compare a patient’s clinical picture is far too great for any one person to interpret.
-Specialization was supposed to solve the problem, but has the unfortunate side effect of fragmented knowledge.
-Electronic medical records may help, but they still only represent ‘snapshots’ of the clinical picture when seen by a healthcare professional.
-What if there was a way to push a button and get much higher quantity and quality of data that can be processed in real time for the doctor at the moment he needed it for the specific patient?.
+What if there was a way to push a button and get much higher quantity and quality of data that can be processed in real time for the doctor at the moment he needed it for the specific patient?

 The iWatch and big data modeling